4 NAS devices for enterprises in 2026 and buying factors

 Type of usage

 Not all NAS appliances are suitable for enterprise use, as many are designed specifically for consumers or small businesses.
 Similarly, some systems are designed more for media streaming or for use with surveillance cameras than for general use.
 Consider your specific needs when selecting an appliance.
-A small business NAS may be fine for a remote or branch office, but it's probably not appropriate for an enterprise data center.
+A small business NAS might be fine for a remote or branch office, but it's probably not appropriate for an enterprise data center.

 Capacity